Aluminati/meteor-react-autoform/README.md

 ```
 4. See the [element examples](#element-examples-list) list to see how to write the `materialForm` object in your schema.

-## WARNING
-This is still in active development.
-Basic form elements are available, see below for todo list.

 ## TODO
- - Automated testing
+ - Automated testing on updating a document
- - Multiple select element
- - Array of string elements
+ - Array of elements
  - Object fields
  - Array of object fields